mccannjb/financier-to-actual/README.md

 After a successful import:

-1. **📄 Review the documentation report** - Check `income_next_month_documentation_YYYY-MM-DD.md` for details about income that was originally marked for next month
+1. **📄 Review the hold results report** - Check `month_ahead_holds_report_YYYY-MM-DD.md` for details about income holds applied
-2. **🏷️ Verify flags** - Look for transactions with `[Color Flag]` prefixes in their notes
+2. **🏷️ Verify flags** - Look for transactions with `#Color_flag` prefixes in their notes
 3. **📊 Check carryover settings** - Ensure categories have the correct overspending rollover behavior
 4. **💰 Validate budget amounts** - Compare totals with your Financier budget to ensure accuracy
-5. **🔄 Optional month-ahead setup** - If desired, use Actual Budget's "Hold for next month" feature going forward
+5. **🔄 Month-ahead budgeting active** - Income marked for next month in Financier has been automatically held using Actual Budget's hold feature

 ### Income for Next Month Handling

-This enhanced version takes a **simplified documentation approach** to "Income for Next Month":
+This enhanced version **automatically implements month-ahead budgeting** for "Income for Next Month":

-- ✅ **All income imported as regular income** - Available immediately when received
+- ✅ **Automatic holds applied** - Income marked for next month in Financier is automatically held for the following month using Actual Budget's built-in hold feature
-- 📝 **Comprehensive documentation** - Detailed report shows which income was originally marked for next month
+- 📝 **Detailed hold results** - Comprehensive report shows which income amounts were successfully held and for which months
-- 🎯 **No complex monthly tasks** - No ongoing transfers or category management required
+- 🎯 **No manual intervention required** - Month-ahead budgeting is automatically recreated in Actual Budget
-- 💡 **Optional manual adjustments** - Use Actual Budget's hold feature if you want to recreate month-ahead budgeting
+- ✨ **Native Actual Budget behavior** - Uses Actual Budget's standard "Hold for next month" functionality, ensuring compatibility with future updates

 ### Flag Preservation Details